Exo-TiC/ExoTiC-ISM/paper/paper.md

 marginalise over the fit parameters (e.g. transit depth $rl$, inclination $i$, a/R$_*$, center of transit time) using each systematic model.
 This method is different from evaluating each systematic model independently and selecting the “best” one purely by minimising the scatter of its residuals as that would not include a penalisation for increased model complexity nor information from similarly likely systematic corrections.
-As the authors of the original method paper state [@wakeford2016]: “The use of marginalisation allows for transparent interpretation and understanding of the instrument and the impact of each systematic [model] evaluated statistically for each data set, expanding the ability to make true and comprehensive comparisons between exoplanet atmospheres.”

 The original code was written in IDL, which was used to publish marginalised transit parameters for five different exoplanets [@wakeford2016] observed in the IR with the G141 grism on HST's WFC3.
 The ``ExoTiC-ISM`` package described